The AD-INbox: Answering your tennis questions

 Take the time during the winter to prepare to play tennis. a total body program to improve mobility/flexibility, strength, cardiovascular and muscular endurance, and movement and stability will provide the foundation to return to the court.
 Ensure that shoulder, trunk, and leg warm-up programs are thorough.
 Begin by moving around the court as in a match, without having to hit a ball and gradually add strokes. - Ed Ryan, ATC, LAT (Director, Athletic Medicine, The Andrews Institute/USTA National Campus)

-This Month's Player-to-Player Tip
+A Player-to-Player Tip

 With COVID-19 and the closing of indoor tennis facilities here in the Midwest, we've had to continue our outdoor summer season into playing outdoors even in winter or not play at all.
 What our group has learned: air temperature of low-to-mid 30s and up are playable, if you dress properly.
 Wear layers.
 Lightweight, breathable, skin-tight compression pants under heavier-weight sweatpants for the bottom half is about right.
 For the top, same deal: lightweight long-sleeved compression top under a sweatshirt and add some sort of vest with pockets for easy ball access.
 If wind is 10+ mph, a vest is important.
 Finally, gloves and a gaiters for neck that can be pulled up over face.
 A slouchy beanie or stocking cap to cover ears.
 If sun is shining, you'll want a visor that fits over headgear.
 Keep your equipment and balls indoors, not in your car.
 Cold balls don't bounce well.
 You'll be a little cold at first but as you get active, it's surprisingly comfortable. - Ed, Midwest Section